sk-zk/TruckLib/README.md

 **TruckLib** is an attempt at writing a C# library for working with the map format of Euro Truck Simulator 2 and American Truck Simulator.
 Currently, the library supports map version 876 (game version 1.36.1).

-(The code is rather hacky and not "production ready" by any means, so expect plenty of bugs, missing features, sudden API changes, and inconsistent naming - you know, all that fun stuff that is exactly what you want from a library.)
+(The code is 💩💩💩 and not "production ready" by any means, so expect plenty of bugs, missing features, sudden API changes, and inconsistent naming - you know, all that fun stuff that is exactly what you want from a library.)

 You can find a short usage sample in the Example folder.
 Proper documentation will follow eventually™.